skjdghsdjgsdj/babypod-hardware/README.md

 ![Fritzing diagram](docs/img/fritzing.png)

-* Blue wires are STEMMA QT cables ([I2C](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/i2c-devices)).
+* Blue wires are [STEMMA QT](https://learn.adafruit.com/introducing-adafruit-stemma-qt/what-is-stemma-qt) cables ([I2C](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/i2c-devices)).
 These don't get soldered.
-There is a "QWIIC" connector on the back of the LCD board to which a STEMMA QT cable plugs in.
+There is a ["QWIIC" connector](https://www.sparkfun.com/qwiic) on the back of the LCD board to which a STEMMA QT cable plugs in.
+STEMMA QT and QWIIC are functionally identical; the former is what Adafruit calls the connection and the latter is Sparkfun's name.
 * The yellow wire is the only soldered wire on the rotary encoder and connects its `INT` pin to the Feather's `11`.
 * Black wires are all `GND`.
 * The red wire on the Flash SD board gets +3.3V from the Feather's `3V` pin.
-* The red wire on the
+* The red wire on the piezo goes to `A3`.
 * The green wires are all used for [SPI](https://learn.adafruit.com/circuitpython-basics-i2c-and-spi/spi-devices) communication for the Flash SD card.
 * The battery plugs directly into the Feather's battery terminal.
 * The rotary encoder *dial* itself isn't shown, but it gets soldered to its respective board directly.